aerospike/cloud-qualification/README.md

 **Data Preload**

-The data should be preloaded to be near 50% of disk fnd 60% of memory for worst-case scenario.
+The data should be preloaded to be near 50% of disk and 60% of memory for worst-case scenario.
 Object size would vary depending on ratio of memory to disk, to suit the instance type.
 This would be the limit for a 2 node cluster (due to replication factor of 2).
 Then add another node.
 The resulting 3 node cluster would form the basis for this test.

 To calculate record size and number of objects: